 Urban life and policy gridlock eventually pushed me and my husband to Shepherdstown, West Virginia, where nature was closer at hand.
 I got involved in Shepherdstown’s American Conservation Film Festival, which reignited my passion for storytelling and the inspiration it can trigger.
 And so, after years of working and consulting for the federal government, conservation groups and charitable foundations, I returned to my conservation roots.
 I completed my M.A. in nonfiction writing at Johns Hopkins University in May 2013 and left my policy work behind.

-Since then, my writing has appeared in publications such as The Washington Post, Pacific Standard, High Country News, Scientific American, Ensia, Wonderful West Virginia and other outlets.
-I write regular features on a wide range of topics for The Observer of Jefferson County (WV) and am a contributing editor for Fluent Magazine.
-In addition to my freelance writing, I work as a science communications coach for COMPASS, helping scientists communicate more effectively with journalists, policymakers, and others.
+Since then, my writing has appeared in publications such as The Washington Post, Pacific Standard, High Country News, Scientific American, Civil Eats, Ensia, Wonderful West Virginia and other outlets.
+While in Shepherdstown, I wrote regular features on a wide range of topics for The Observer of Jefferson County (WV) and and was a contributing editor for Fluent Magazine.
+In addition to my freelance writing, I worked as a science communications coach for COMPASS, helping scientists communicate more effectively with journalists, policymakers, and others.
 I currently also serve as a thesis advisor to writing students at Johns Hopkins.

-If I’ve still got your attention and you’d like to contact me with a story idea or question, feel free do so via my contact page or Twitter account (@AmyMatAm).
-I welcome inquiries from editors and readers, and am always looking for new opportunities to tell a good story.
+If I’ve still got your attention and you’d like to contact me with a story idea or question, feel free to reach me via my contact page or Twitter account (@AmyMatAm).
+I welcome inquiries from editors and readers, and am always looking for new opportunities and ideas.